typealiased/mockingbird/README.md

 verify(bird.chirp(volume: 50)).wasCalled()
 ```

-It’s possible to verify that an invocation was called a specific number of times with a call matcher.
+It’s possible to verify that an invocation was called a specific number of times with a count matcher.

 ```swift
 verify(bird.getName()).wasNeverCalled()            // n = 0